MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-azure-vm-manually.md

 ## Test the WLS cluster configuration

 You've now finished configuring the WLS cluster and deploying the Java EE application to it.
-Use the following steps to access the application to validate all the settings.
+Use the following steps to access the application to validate all the settings:

 1. Open a web browser.
 1. Navigate to the application with the URL `http://<gateway-public-ip-address>/testwebapp/`.